So you’re interested in Aeonium propagation, the unusual succulent plant genus hailing from the Canary Islands.

-These species will lose the lower leaves as they grow, resulting in a bare stem.
+As they grow, these species will lose the lower leaves, resulting in a bare stem.
 You can cut off the rosette (AKA beheading) the same way you would propagate through a normal cutting.

 However, on the right species, this method has some extra bonuses.

-On species that die after flowering, beheading that plant will help delay or prevent blooms, as the plant will regrow the rosette first.
+Beheading that plant will help delay or prevent blooms on species that die after flowering, as the plant will first regrow the rosette.

 The new rosette will develop closer to the ground when cutting part of the stem off while beheading (as much as 7 to 8” inches on particularly scraggly specimens).